brandur/sorg/content/drafts/postgres-sortsupport.md

 ---

 Most often, there's a trade off involved in optimizing software.
-The cost of better performance is the time that it takes to an optimization in place, and the additional cost of maintenance for code that becomes more complex and more difficult to understand.
+The cost of better performance is the opportunity cost of the time that it took to get an optimization in place, and the additional cost of maintenance for code that becomes more complex and more difficult to understand.

-Very often in the business world it's common to optimize for product development velocity instead of runtime speed.
-Time is generally spent building new things instead of making existing things faster, and code is kept simple and easy to understand so that adding new features or fixing bugs stays easy.
+Most projects choose to prioritize product development over improving runtime speed.
+Time is spent building new things instead of making existing things faster.
+Code is kept simpler and easier to understand so that adding new features and fixing bugs stays easy, even as particular people rotate in and out and some institutional knowledge is lost.

-That's not the case in all domains though.
-I've always found game code enthralling because it's a place where speed is a competitive advantage, and it's common practice to optimize code even at the cost of modularity and maintainability.
-One technique for that is to inline code in certain critical sections even to the point of absurdity.
-CryEngine, open-sourced a few years ago, has a few examples of this, with [tick functions like this one][cryengine] that are 800+ lines long with 14 levels of indentation.
+That's not the case in all domains.
+Game code is often an interesting read because it comes from an industry where speed is a competitive advantage, and it's common practice to optimize liberally even at the cost of modularity and maintainability.
+One technique for that is to inline code in critical sections even to the point of absurdity.
+CryEngine, open-sourced a few years ago, has a few examples of this, with ["tick" functions like this one][cryengine] that are 800+ lines long with 14 levels of indentation.

-Another common place to find optimizations is in databases, and Postgres in particular has lots of them.
-Databases are an example of software that's extremely leveraged -- if you can find a way to make sorting rows or building indexes 10% faster, it won't be an improvement that affects just a couple users, it's one that'll energize millions of installations around the world.
+Another common place to find optimizations is in databases.
+They're an example of software that's extremely leveraged -- if you can find a way to make sorting rows or building indexes 10% faster, it's not an improvement that affects just a couple users, it's one that'll potentially energize millions of installations around the world.
 That's enough of an advantage that the enhancement is very often worth it, even at the cost of a challenging implementation and additional code complexity.

-An optimization in Postgres that's interested me for a while is **SortSupport**, a technique for localizing the information needed to compare data into places where it can be accessed very quickly, thereby making sorting data much faster.
-In some cases sorting gets as much as twice as fast (or more), which speeds up common database operations like using `ORDER BY`, `DISTINCT`, and building indexes.
-Let's take a closer look at how it works.
+Postgres contains a wide breadth of optimizations, and happily most of the have been written conscientiously so that the source code stays readable.
+The one that we'll look at today is **SortSupport**, a technique for localizing the information needed to compare data into places where it can be accessed very quickly, thereby making sorting data much faster.
+In some cases sorting gets twice as fast or more, which speeds up common database operations like `ORDER BY`, `DISTINCT`, and building indexes.

 ## Sorting with abbreviated keys (#abbreviated-keys)